Losant/losant-mqtt-python/README.rst

 custom things to communicate with the Losant platform over MQTT.
 You can authenticate as a device, publish device state, and listen for device commands.

 This client works with both Python 2.7 and 3.
-It uses `Paho MQTT Client <https://github.com/eclipse/paho.mqtt.python>`_ under the covers for the actual MQTT communication.
+It uses the `Paho MQTT Client <https://github.com/eclipse/paho.mqtt.python>`_ under the covers for the actual MQTT communication.

 Installation